gaultier/blog/tip_of_the_day_6.md

 The value of interest is `value.len`.
 So initially I tried to access it in `bpftrace` using `arg1.len`, however it did not work.
 Here is an excerpt from the documentation:

 > Function arguments are available through the argN for register args.
 Arguments passed on stack are available using the stack pointer, e.g. $stack_arg0 = (int64)reg("sp") + 16.
 Whether arguments passed on stack or in a register depends on the architecture and the number or arguments used, e.g. on x86_64 the first 6 non-floating point arguments are passed in registers and all following arguments are passed on the stack.
-Note that floating point arguments are typically passed in special registers which don’t count as argN arguments which can cause confusion
+Note that floating point arguments are typically passed in special registers which don't count as argN arguments which can cause confusion

 So, it's a mess ...